tpadjen/ng2-planks/README.md

 # planks

-An app to track a month's worth of planking progress using Angular2 and Webpack.
+An app to track a month's worth of planking progress using Angular2, Firebase, and Webpack.

 ## Setup
 ```